texta-tk/texta-tk.github.io/source/gui.rst

     Figure 9. *Select Fields for Search Results*

-After we have come up with a suitable search, we can save it for later use by clicking on the **disk** icon.
+After we have come up with a suitable search, we can save it for later use by clicking on the **disk** icon up-right in the Current Search panel.
+The **eye** icon next to the disk icon shows us the actual Elasticsearch query we built by choosing the Operators and words to search for.

+.. _savedsearches:

 Saved Searches
 ++++++++++++++